Ergodic and foliated kernel-differentiation method for linear responses of random systems: Deriving the kernel-differentiation linear response formula

 \end{enumerate} converges uniformly in terms of $\gamma$. \end{assumption}

 \Cref{ass:hdh} can be proved from more basic assumptions, which are typically more forgiving than the hyperbolicity assumption for deterministic cases.
-For example, under \cref{ass:basic}, the proof of unique existence of the physical measure, where the system has additive noise with smooth density, can be found in probability textbooks such as \cite{DurretText}. \cite{GG19} proves the decay of correlations when, roughly speaking, $f_\gamma$ has bounded variance and is mixing and that the transfer operator is bounded.
-The technical assumptions and rigorous proof for linear responses can also be found in \cite{HaMa10}.
-Our main purpose is to derive the ergodic kernel-differentiation formula with the detailed expression in \cref{l:local1step}.
-The formula seems to be the same in most cases where linear response exists.
+For example, under \Cref{ass:basic}, the proof of the unique existence of and convergence to the stationary measure, where the system has additive noise with smooth density, can be found in probability textbooks such as \cite{DurretText}. \cite{GG19} proves the decay of correlations when, roughly speaking, $f^\gamma$ has bounded variance and is mixing and that the transfer operator is bounded.
+The technical assumptions and the rigorous proof for linear responses can also be found in \cite{HaMa10}.